Skip to main content

 Network Wiring

 The container is a capability.
-The orchestrator advertises that capability to the gateway.
-The gateway routes matching jobs to the orchestrator, which routes them to the container.
+The Orchestrator advertises that capability to the Gateway.
+The Gateway routes matching jobs to the Orchestrator, which routes them to the container.

 1